suszynski/AntiDebug/README.md

 `DebuggerAllowed` is true when a kernel debugger is allowed on the system.
 This will usually become true when the system gets a debugger attached to it. `KernelDebuggerEnabled` will be true if the kernel was initialized with debugging enabled. `DebuggerPresent` is true when there currently is a debugger attached to the system.

+### `CloseHandle`

+When closing an invalid handle an `EXCEPTION_INVALID_HANDLE (0xC0000008)` will be raised if a debugger is attached.
+This can then be cought by an `__except` block once the debugger passes control back to the process.
+If no debugger is present no exception is thrown.
+This detection is disabled by default because it causes an exception.

 ## Contributing

 This project is free and open source and will remain so forever.
 You are welcome to contribute.
 Simply make a pull request for whatever it is you would like to add, but